 Andorra, Bosnia and Herzegovina, Cambodia, Iraq, Kazakhstan, Lithuania, and Seychelles will be reviewed by the CEDAW Committee in the 74th CEDAW Session from 21 October – 8 November 2019.
 Please see the 74th CEDAW Session page on the OHCHR website.
-At this time the exact date of each country’s review has not yet been released.
-We will update this page when that happens.

 You may have previously heard that this CEDAW session might be postponed due to UN funding cuts.
 However, on 18 June the High Commissioner Ms Bachelet confirmed it will go ahead as originally scheduled, as reported by OHCHR during the 73rd CEDAW session.